Doctor of Philosophy in Earth System Science and Policy

 Admission Requirements

-Applicants who are seeking admission to School of Graduate Studies must meet all of the minimum general education requirements identified in the graduate catalog.
-In addition, students must fulfill the requirements below for admission to Earth System Science and Policy Ph.D. degree program.
+Applicants who are seeking admission to the School of Graduate Studies must meet all of the minimum general education requirements identified in the graduate catalog.
+In addition, students must fulfill the requirements below for admission to the Earth System Science and Policy Ph.D. degree program.

 1. Hold a Master’s degree from a recognized college or university.